steviekong/BSE_tracker/README.md

 ### Populating data

-If the cache is empty (should only occur the first time) the search function automatically runs a routine to get populate redis with the latest bahv data.
+If the redis is empty (should only occur the first time) the search function automatically runs a routine to populate redis with the latest bahv data.

 After that the data with be refreshed by the cron job running at 18:00 daily.

+#### File store

+Temporary files like zip and csv files are stored on `/tmp` so windows users might have issues running this project.

 **Have fun! 🙂 🎉**